-If you have a You may be eligible to enroll in A high school diploma All programs A high school equivalency diploma All programs No high school diploma or high school equivalency Specific courses as Special Credit High school equivalency program Adult High School Diploma Program The following course: Nursing Assistant I (see program description) The following Certificate programs: Air Conditioning, Heating, Refrig.
+If you have a • A high school diploma You may be eligible to enroll in All programs A high school equivalency diploma No high school diploma or high school equivalency All programs Specific courses as Special Credit High school equivalency program Adult High School Diploma Program The following course: Nursing Assistant I (see program description) The following Certificate programs: Air Conditioning, Heating, Refrig.
 Tech.
 Automotive Systems Technology Culinary Arts Trades - Welding Other certificate programs may be available - contact Admissions at 828.339.4352.

-^{} See selective admission health science programs on the following pages.
+See selective admission health science programs on the following pages.